GDB Debugging (Advanced)

 When GDB is ready, you'll get the following prompt:

-At this point you can type and GDB command.
+At this point you can type GDB commands.
 For instance, suppose you want to run your program

 line-by-line, starting from